-Do the results so far mean that distance does not play an important role for the success of M&A-transactions at all?
-To see whether distance has an impact, we compare the most successful (again in terms of combined abnormal return for buyer and target) ten percent of the deals with the lowest ten percent with regard to their respective average distances and home biases.
+Do the results so far mean that distance does not play an important role for the success of M&A transactions at all?
+To see whether distance has an impact, we compare the most successful (again in terms of combined abnormal return for buyer and target) ten percent of the deals with the lowest ten percent.
 This comparison yields some interesting results (see figure 16), which are also visible - though less pronounced - when comparing the highest quartile with the lowest one (not reported).